zammad/zammad-org/src/de/documentation/use/manage-profile.md

 altes Passwort und das neue Passwort eingeben und das neue Passwort durch erneute Eingabe bestätigen.

+### Two-factor Authentication

+Set up a two-factor authentication (2FA) to increase the security of your account.
+Your admin must have activated at least one 2FA method.
+It may be even enforced to use a 2FA method by your admin.

+After following the [2FA guide](./guides/two-factor-auth), you have to provide your second factor at the next login.
+If you can't provide your configured 2FA method, contact your admin who can reset it.

 ### Geräte

 Hier finden Sie eine Liste aller Geräte, die in Ihrem Zammad Konto